-Marina is in charge of strategic planning for her organization, which recently won a sizeable award from a lawsuit.
+Marina is in charge of strategic planning for her organization, which recently won a sizable award from a lawsuit.
 The company president has asked Marina and the CFO, Steve, to make preliminary recommendations for how the company should use the funds.
 In their meetings, Steve has been reluctant to commit.
 He feels whatever they recommend will be unpopular with some important people within the company.
 How does Marina overcome lack of commitment and attain Steve’s buy in?

 Steve and Marina were able to hammer out a recommendation, in part, because Marina used the Five-Step Format for discussion to develop ideas they both supported.
 Now, it’s just a matter of working through Step 5, developing an action plan for completing their task.
 Steve still seems hesitant, but ultimately agrees.

 Four days later, Marina emails Steve, asking how the writing is going.
 He responds that “something” came up and he won’t be ready by their deadline.
 He says he’ll need an additional week — but that means the recommendation won’t be ready before the company president leaves town for a couple of weeks.

 Marina doesn’t understand.
 She and Steve worked out a detailed action plan, and he agreed to a timeline.
 But it turns out she never really had the commitment she thought she did.
 Keeping in mind that Marina has no authority over Steve, she finds herself wondering how do you overcome lack of commitment?

 A. Marina might have been firmer with Steve — he clearly needs a heavier hand, and there’s no need for her reputation to suffer because of his reticence.

 B. Marina should just back off.
 Steve’s not ready to make the final recommendation yet, so why force it?
 The plan can wait a couple of weeks.